mrizwan93/certificate/README.md

     - certificate
 ```

-### Setting the certificate user and group
+### Setting the certificate owner and group

 If you are using a certificate for a service, for example httpd,
-it's likely that you'll need to set the certificate user and group
+it's likely that you'll need to set the certificate owner and group
 that will own the certificate.
 In the following example the
-user and group are both set to httpd.
+owner and group are both set to httpd.

 ```yaml